xFraud: Explainable Fraud Transaction Detection: Related Work

-GNN studies differ largely in how to define nodes and edges of a network in abstraction and how to quantify node attributes and message passing between them.
-This can result in two other paradigms when working with networked data: homogeneous graph~\cite{kipf2016semigcn, vaswani2017attention} and heterogeneous graph~\cite{hu2020hgt, wang2019han, hong2020attention, zhang2019hetgnn}, depending on the number of object types or relation types.

-Homogeneous graph has been widely applied in e-commerce applications to analyze various kinds of networks, such as users, products, reviews (see spam review detection~\cite{wang2019fdgars}, anti-money laundry~\cite{weber2019anti}, risky/malicious account detection~\cite{ma2018graphrad, liu2019geniepath, liang2019uncovering}).
-Recently, people start solving real-world anomaly detection problems using heterogeneous graph (see spam review detection~\cite{li2019spam}, suspicious user detection~\cite{wen2020asa, zhang2019key, liu2018heterogeneous}) or combining homogeneous and heterogeneous graphs \cite{li2019spam}, because it allows aggregating information propagation through various types of nodes/edges and mimics more closely the authentic data flows in the real-world networks.
+The other line of work uses GNN methods~\cite{li2019spam, wen2020asa, zhang2019key, liu2018heterogeneous, wang2019fdgars, weber2019anti, ma2018graphrad, liu2019geniepath, liang2019uncovering}.
+Homogeneous graph has been widely applied in e-commerce applications (see spam review detection~\cite{wang2019fdgars}, anti-money laundry~\cite{weber2019anti}, risky/malicious account detection~\cite{ma2018graphrad, liu2019geniepath, liang2019uncovering}).
+Recently, people start to solve real-world anomaly detection problems using heterogeneous graph (see spam review detection~\cite{li2019spam}, suspicious user detection~\cite{wen2020asa, zhang2019key, liu2018heterogeneous}) or to combine homogeneous and heterogeneous graphs \cite{li2019spam}, because it allows aggregating information propagation through various types of nodes/edges.
+GEM~\cite{liu2018heterogeneous} by Liu et al.~has utilized attention mechanisms in a device-account heterogeneous graph to capture user activity and device embeddings in each subgraph neighborhood.
+The heterogeneous graph in GEM is then fed into a GCN.

-Looking at the application of heterogeneous graph in fraudulent detection, there have been few studies on end-to-end fraud detection~\cite{liu2018heterogeneous, wen2020asa, li2019spam}.
-For instance, Liu et al. \cite{liu2018heterogeneous} have utilized attention mechanisms in a device-account heterogeneous graph to capture user activity and device embeddings in each subgraph neighborhood.
-Each device type is one node type in the heterogeneous graph.
-Their methods were effective to identify malicious accounts in a cashless payment platform and which device types are prone to fraudsters.
-In xFraud, however, we are interested in transaction level frauds.
-The methods proposed in \cite{liu2018heterogeneous} do not fit because each transaction only uses one set of attributes (email, shipping address and payment token).
-Unlike in malicious account detection, where each account can be associated with multiple devices, we do not find multiple associations when looking at a transaction.